Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 The direct address signifies immediately that the speaker is 'talking' to Death, here personified.
 Death is being treated as a human, capable of pride, interestingly the most serious of the seven deadly sins.

-Death's reputation has gone down in human history no doubt, many considering it a fearful thing, to be feared.
+Death's reputation has gone down in human history no doubt, many considering it a fearful thing.
 But the speaker is having none of it.
 Reputations count for little as the speaker denounces Death and states that on the contrary, Death is not 'mighty and dreadful' at all.

 The superior tone continues.
 Death may think he overthrows victims but that's not the end of affairs.
 People do not die...and just for fun the speaker introduces his own immunity and says he cannot be killed either.